Getting Started

 The pint project will be created in the contract subdirectory.

-Define the storage
+Define the Storage

 Define the storage for the counter.